-Don’t forget to check your network gear.
+Don’t forget to check your home network equipment.
 Most modern routers and modems should offer up all the speed you need, but non-gigabit equipment may not suffice for simultaneous 4K streams.
 Any hiccups in your experience also may be caused by weird technical issues such as improper port forwarding, wireless interference, or other random things that are tricky to track down, some of which we’ll attempt to help you troubleshoot.
 If you’re unsure about any of it, be sure to give your internet service provider a call.

 There are numerous antennas available that will nab you plenty of HD channels, but here are a couple of our favorites:

-The indoor Eclipse line comes in 35 and 50-mile versions, as well as indoor/outdoor 60 and 70-mile variations in their 2Max and 4Max models, respectively, so you’ll be able to snag a model that best suits your location.
+The indoor Eclipse line comes in 35- and 50-mile versions, as well as indoor/outdoor 60- and 70-mile variations in their 2Max and 4Max models, respectively, so you’ll be able to snag a model that best suits your location.
 The double-sided adhesive mounting surface is black on one side and white on the other, and it can be painted over so you’ll be able to integrate it into any decor.
 The circular design of the antenna is unique and provides an advantage in being better at picking up UHF signals (a type of HD TV signal) than most other indoor antennas.
 Plus, it’s multidirectional, so finding an ideal configuration where the signal is clearest is easy.

-To compound the versatility enabled by its tiny size, the antenna comes in either black or white, and you can also paint it to match your interior.
+To compound the versatility enabled by its tiny, paper-thin size, the antenna comes in either black or white, and you can also paint it to match your interior.
 Plus, its adhesive coating means it will stick to almost any surface and can be moved to other locations with ease.
-An included 10-foot coaxial cable allows for a fairly flexible installation.
+An included 10-foot detachable coaxial cable allows for a fairly flexible installation.

 You might have a Blu-ray player or smart TV with streaming apps on board, but many of these offer a pretty dismal streaming experience.
 Newer TVs from Samsung and LG have pretty impressive smart interfaces, and Roku TVs are fantastic for all-in-one streaming.
 If you own one of these, perfect, otherwise, if you’re going to transition to full-time streaming, you may want a separate device purpose-built for the job.
 Below is a small selection of some of our favorites.
 If you want more recommendations, we recommend checking out our full list of the best streaming devices you can buy.

 It does everything its predecessor, the Chromecast Ultra, does (delivers 4K HDR content and support for Dolby Vision and Dolby Atmos), and more.
-A full-featured Android TV streamer, the Google TV interface automatically pulls in all the subscribed streaming services associated yo tour Google account without having to enter in all your individual credentials, and it has support for HDR10, HDR10+, Dolby Vision, and Dolby Atmos all built-in.
+A full-featured Android TV streamer, the Google TV interface automatically pulls in all the subscribed streaming services associated with your Google account without having to enter all your individual credentials, and it has support for HDR10, HDR10+, Dolby Vision, and Dolby Atmos all built-in.
 The remote is voice capable and can be used to control the volume, mute, and power functions, too.